mj-jackson/homebridge-simple-weather/README.md

 * Install this plugin to your homebridge: `npm install homebridge-simple-weather` (may require use of `sudo`)
 * Open the plugin settings
     * Add your API key
-    * Add your city name (you took a note of it in 1.)
+    * Add your city name or latitude and longitude (you took a note of it in 1.)
+        * Latitude and longitude will have priority if both is provided
     * Add the interval you want the data to update (default: 60) (in minutes)
     * Choose which sensors should be created by checking them or uncheck to remove